 Note: Figures are the average daily data in the last month of each quarter.
-Source: CBC.

-mainly consisting of certificates of deposit issued by the CBC, accounted for 87.01% of the total, while Tier 2 and other reserves accounted for a total of 12.99%.
+the total, while Tier 2 and other reserves accounted for a total of 12.99%.
 This revealed that the quality of liquid assets held by domestic banks remained satisfactory and overall liquidity risk was moderate.